I like Christmas music. I grew up listening to a lot of it and it always brings back great memories.

 The worst thing about this song is the fact that it came from the movie Dr. Seuss’ How The Grinch Stole Christmas.
 What a horrid idea, to make a live-action version of the classic book/animated special.
 Dr. Seuss, Boris Karloff, and Thurl Ravenscroft (that’s right, the deep voice of ‘Tony The Tiger’) are all spinning in their graves over THAT travesty.

 MY PICK: For least blah Christmas song?
-Probably Mr. Grinch, performed by Thurl Ravenscroft.
-Nothing blah about THESE lyrics!
+Probably You’re A Mean One, Mr. Grinch, performed by Thurl Ravenscroft.
+Nothing blah about THOSE lyrics!

 CATEGORY: WORST COVER OF A CHRISTMAS CLASSIC